Is Amazon Prime Worth It?

 The first Prime Day in 2015 was kind of anticlimactic, but the second Prime Day in 2016 was fantastic (I got my Instant Pot, for one!) — and 2017 and 2018 were not bad at all.
 Definitely worth taking advantage of.

 Subscribe & Save discounts

-If you have been following the subscribe & save deals in the Hot Deals Facebook group, you may have noticed that more of the better deals seem now to be reserved for Prime members only.
+If you have been following the Amazon subscribe & save deals in the Hot Deals Facebook group, you may have noticed that some of the better deals seem now to be reserved for Prime members only.
 If you are a subscribe & save fan (I am, and get a box almost every month…), the extra savings from Prime-only deals go a long way towards balancing out that monthly cost.

 Amazon branded items just for Prime members

 Some Amazon branded items, such as Wickedly Prime foods, are currently only available to Amazon Prime members.

 Prime members get early access to a number of lightning deals.
 The best deals often tend to sell out during the 30 minute Prime-exclusive window before they ever make it to the non-Prime general public, especially during the holidays.

 Access to Prime Pantry